adap/flower/datasets/doc/source/index.rst

     All datasets from `HuggingFace Hub <https://huggingface.co/datasets>`_ can be used with our library.
 This page presents just a set of datasets we collected that you might find useful.

 For more information about any dataset, visit its page by clicking the dataset name.
-For more information how to use the

 .. include:: recommended-fl-datasets-tables.rst